 You can still get your morning walk on and reach your step goals even during winter!
 When thinking about the best time to do your walks, a cold winter morning might not be the first thing to pop in your head.
 Even so, walking in the morning means making sure you get your steps in before life can step in and distracts you.
-The cool air and great exercise will make you feel great and ready to get after the day!
+Even in winter, the cool air and great exercise will make you feel great and ready to get after the day!

 Since you’re here, you’re probably fairly comfortable walking for fitness.
 You have probably also faced the temptation to put off your daily walk, especially on a winter morning.
 It may be cold and dark – those are real concerns!
 But with a few modifications, you can make your winter morning walking routine inviting.